chem-274-A-master/problem-set-3/instructions.md

 this case, the first argument is a generic `std::ostream` (output stream) object, and the second is what you want to print.

-We will cover streams in a little more detail later in the course.
+We will cover streams in a little more detail in Week 5.
 However, we will just say now that `std::cout` is a type of `std::ostream`.
 Therefore, by overloading this operator we can say `std::cout << vec`.